-Cynthia Akatugba is an associate in Morrison & Foerster’s Government Contracts Practice, resident in the firm’s Northern Virginia office.
-Ms. Akatugba focuses her practice on representing and advising clients in diverse government contracts-related issues, including disputes and bid protests, compliance, and investigations.
+Cynthia Akatugba focuses her practice on representing and advising clients in diverse government contracts-related issues, including disputes and bid protests, compliance, and investigations.

-Ms. Akatugba is admitted to practice in Texas, Virginia, and before the U.S. Court of Federal Claims.
+Ms. Akatugba is admitted to practice in the District of Columbia, Texas, and Virginia, and before the U.S. Court of Federal Claims.